trinodb/trino/docs/src/main/sphinx/client/jdbc.md

     `PREPARE <statement>` followed by `EXECUTE <statement>`.
 This reduces network overhead and uses smaller HTTP headers and requires Trino 431 or greater.
+* - `encoding`
+  - Set the encoding when using the [spooling protocol](jdbc-spooling-protocol).
+    Valid values are JSON with Zstandard compression, `json+zstd` (recommended), JSON with LZ4 compression `json+lz4`, and uncompressed JSON `json`.
+By default, the default encoding configured on the cluster is used.

 :::

+(jdbc-spooling-protocol)=
+## Spooling protocol

+The Trino JDBC driver automatically uses of the spooling protocol to improve throughput for client interactions with higher data transfer demands, if the [](protocol-spooling) is configured on the cluster.

+Optionally use the `encoding` parameter to configure a different desired encoding, compared to the default on the cluster.

+The JVM process using the JDBC driver must have network access to the spooling object storage.